← All articles

 Checklist: "Are you ready to scale lead generation?"

-Mini-audit: “Get a 10-point review of your landing page”
+Mini audit: "Get a 10-point review of your landing page"

 Benchmark: "What good numbers look like in your industry"

-Roadmap: “90-day plan for more leads”
+Roadmap: "A 90-day plan for more leads"

 Important: The lead magnet must match the offer